whalenpt/OpenCVObjectDetect/README.md

 # Project #

-c++ programs for object detection using
+c++ programs for object detection and image segmentation using the OpenCV dnn module.
+Example programs use MobileNet, YOLO-tiny, and MaskRCNN neural networks trained on the COCO dataset.
-OpenCV with Tensorflow generated models

 # Dependencies #